Skip to main content

 }

-After initializing the client, you can make calls to the Administration API.
-The following example fetches the list of paged users and prints the userId, firstName, lastName, and email of each user.
+After you initialize the client, you can make calls to the Administration API.
+The following example fetches a page of users and prints the userId, firstName, lastName, and email of each user.

 UsersApi usersApi = new UsersApi(apiClient);